How to Start Running >> 8 Jogging Tips for Beginners

 6. Don’t get worked up about side aches

-Many people suffer from side aches when jogging.
+Many people suffer from side stitches when jogging.
 Sascha’s advice is to avoid eating anything solid about two hours before your workout and only drink in small quantities.
-When a side ache does strike, take a break and walk.
+When a side stitch does strike, take a break and walk.
 “Breath calmly and in a relaxed rhythm.
 Press your hands against the side that hurts.”
 Don’t start running again (and then only slowly) until the pain has gone away.

 7. Take care of your body

-Running is a full-body workout.
+Have you just started running?
+Remember, running is a full-body workout.
 “Your core is the control center.
 Through it, your arm swing influences every movement from your hips down, including step length and cadence.”
 In order to run tall, you need a strong, healthy, stable core.
 The rest of your muscles should also be in good shape so you can run light on your feet.
 Plus, a well-conditioned body helps prevent overuse and compensation injuries.
 This applies for all the body parts involved in running.
 “Regular strength training leads to better running performance.”

 8. Make sure to cross train